-It’s not uncommon for couples to feel overwhelmed or disconnected during the holiday season, especially if one or both partners feel triggered by certain events.
-The added stress can create tension and highlight relationship difficulties during a time when it is important to stay connected and feel loved.
+It’s not uncommon for couples to feel overwhelmed or disconnected during the holidays, especially if one or both partners feel triggered by certain events.
+The added stress can create tension and highlight relationship difficulties.

 The holiday season can leave a partner feeling unappreciated or resentful for doing all the shopping and cooking, or it can lead to another partner feeling pressured into doing things their partner’s way.
 But the holidays are a time to come together as a team and create a sense of balance.
-Try to follow this template toward creating a holiday plan:
+This template can help you stress-proof your relationship this holiday season:

-1. List out all the chores and responsibilities that require attention.
-This will give you an objective view for determining who should be in charge of what.
+1. List all the urgent chores and responsibilities that require attention.
+This gives you an objective view for determining responsibilities.

 2. Add three columns to the list: one for you, one for your partner, and one for both of you.

 3. Read the list together.
-Talk about each other’s perception of how holiday responsibilities were handled in the past, and discuss how you would like them handled this year.
+Talk about each other’s perception of how holiday responsibilities were handled in the past and discuss how you would like to approach them this year.

-4. Go through the items that are easy to assign this year and choose who is responsible (you, your partner, or both), check the appropriate task and partner on the list, and set aside the tasks that may need to be talked through for later.
+4. Go through the items that are easy to assign this year and choose who is responsible (you, your partner, or both).
+Check the appropriate task and partner on the list, and set aside the tasks that can wait.

-5. For the items you didn’t assign, take the time to ask each other open-ended questions about the task and the difficulties associated with it.
-Truly listen to what your partner likes and doesn’t like, which is an opportunity to learn something new about your partner and their preferences and concerns.
+5. For the items you didn’t assign, ask each other open-ended questions about the task and the difficulties associated with it.
+This is a learning opportunity.

-Then, after both partners feel understood, determine how you’d like to proceed this year, and compromise when needed so that both of you feel comfortable with your plans.
-You can cover a lot of different kinds of tasks, including cooking and cleaning duties, shopping, travel plans, and holiday traditions that you’d both like to include in your festivities.
+After both partners feel understood, determine how you’d like to proceed this year and compromise when needed so both of you feel comfortable with your plans.

 The goal here is to find win-win solutions that put your partner’s needs on par with your own.
-Your partner may agree with you, or may suggest something else.
-Sometimes you may have to do a task together, but that can be helpful if both of you don’t enjoy something that still needs to get done.
-Work together to find a solution for this year that satisfies both of your needs.
-Then decide who is responsible, assign the task, and note the date that it needs to be completed by.
+Work together in developing solutions that satisfy both your needs.
+Then decide who is responsible, assign the task, and note the date that it needs to be completed.

 Now you have a better idea of who does what and when, which should already relieve a great deal of stress.
-Dr. John Gottman’s research discovered that a purely equal division of tasks isn’t what matters (keeping score can lead to resentment), but instead that each partner feels like responsibilities are balanced.
-And, of course, modify plans if necessary.
-If your partner feels overwhelmed or flooded, then see if you can help out by taking on some of their tasks, and remember to support each other.
+Dr. John Gottman’s research shows that a purely equal division of tasks isn’t essential (keeping score can lead to resentment).
+It’s more important that each partner feels responsibilities are balanced.
+Modify plans if necessary, and support each other.
+If your partner feels overwhelmed or flooded, see if you can help out by taking on some of their tasks.

-Throughout the holidays, try to take time to have a Stress-Reducing Conversation, which allows you talk about your stressful feelings and thoughts without actually discussing your marriage or any issues you may have with your partner.
-Ask some open-ended questions about how they’re feeling this holiday season, but don’t try to problem solve.
-Instead, truly listen to your partner’s concerns and express empathy.
+A Stress-Reducing Conversation can help you talk about your stressors outside of the relationship.
+Ask open-ended questions about how they’re feeling this holiday season, but don’t try to problem solve.
+Instead, listen to your partner’s concerns and express empathy.

-And, perhaps most importantly, try to schedule some time for just you and your partner to connect.
-It may be difficult to get away from family and friends during a busy holiday season, but making intentional efforts to spend a few hours or an evening together will help you feel more loved and stress-free.
+And (perhaps most importantly) try to schedule private time to reconnect.
+It may be difficult to get away from family and friends during a busy holiday season, but making intentional efforts to spend a few hours or an evening together will help you both feel calmer and loved.